 We have two regular social events run by the school:

 - The Norwich Medical School Soirée takes place on the first Friday of every month at 5pm in the Bob Champion Research and Education Building Atrium, with all staff and Postgraduate research students across the Faculty of Medicine and Health welcome to attend.
-Wine, beer and nibbles are all available at cost price for an end-of-the-week celebration.

 - MED-i-Cake is a social coffee morning open to everyone in MED, which takes place on a monthly basis, and gives everyone a chance to meet and mingle with free cake and coffee to provide a mid-morning boost!